paigeweber13/fine-hardware-visualization/README.md

 indicate what parts of that architecture are most loaded to identify bottlenecks in high-performance applications.

+## Prerequisites
+ - **likwid:** it is preferred you build likwid from source and install to `/usr/local`, as this is the only confirmed way to use `likwid-accessD` without root permissions.
+Alternatively, you can also install it with your package manger (ex. `sudo apt install likwid` on ubuntu)

 ## Running
-After cloning the repository, there are a couple things you can do:
- - for a quick demo of how the program works, run `make` and then run `bin/bench`
- - to build and run the (currently limited) test suite, run `make tests`
+To build and run the (currently limited) test suite, run `make tests`

 ## Architecture of Program
  - Identify hardware architecture